-(Revised and Renumbered from 7815 3/1987)

-(Subsidiary to Account Nos.
-1311, 1312, 1313, 1319, 1330, 1360, 1510, 1590)
+(Revised 04/2022)

-Either a ledger or a file, or both, may be maintained for receivables as circumstances warrant, a separate section being subsidiary to each applicable General Ledger receivable account.
-Use of a file of open invoices saves posting to individual accounts when all receivables are billed and most are paid in full by single remittance.
-A copy of each invoice is placed in the file when prepared and is removed and transferred to a closed file when paid.
-When a ledger is used, an account for each debtor is debited when amounts become due and credited when payments are received.
-An Accrued Income Receivable account is established for each subsidiary classification of such income accrued as of June 30.
+An accounts receivable subsidiary ledger, and/or file, is maintained for receivables as circumstances warrant.
+A separate section is maintained for each applicable receivable account on an open item basis.
+When a file is used, a copy of each invoice is placed in the file when prepared and is removed and transferred to a closed file when paid.
+When a ledger is used, each debtor’s account is debited when amounts become due and credited when payments are received.
+See SAM Section 8294, Reconciling and Reporting Receivables.